viamrobotics/docs/docs/services/motion/_index.md

 3. Execute that movement to move the actual robot.
 4. Return whether or not this process succeeded.

-The volumes associated with all configured robot components (local and remote) will be taken into account for each request to ensure that collisions do not occur.
+The volumes associated with all configured robot components (local and remote) will be taken into account for each request to ensure that the robot does not collide with itself.

-{{% alert title="Note" color="note" %}}

-The motions planned by this API endpoint are by default **entirely unconstrained** with the exception of obeying obstacles as documented below.
-This may result in motions which appear unintuitive.
-To apply motion constraints (experimental), see the [`extra` parameter](#extra_anchor).

-{{% /alert %}}

 {{< tabs >}}
 {{% tab name="Python" %}}